 Do you have a comment to make about Felipe Massa taking Rubens Barrichello's seat?

 "Felipe is fast and he will win if Ferrari is competitive.
-Those who criticize him don't remember Alonso and Räikkönen when they were driving for Minardi and Sauber.
+Those who criticise him don't remember Alonso and Räikkönen when they were driving for Minardi and Sauber.
 Rubens surprised me.
 He's been an excellent teammate and we've gone through fabulous moments.
-Then, there's been the controversies of Monte-Carlo and Indianapolis, but I don't think that they are the reasons for his decision to sign with BAR.
+Then, there have been the controversies of Monte-Carlo and Indianapolis, but I don't think that they are the reasons for his decision to sign with BAR.
 I don't totally agree with him, but this doesn't matter".

-On Friday, Juan Pablo Montoya sets another lap record of 1'19"813.
-A strong signal not only from the Colombian driver but also and above all from McLaren.
+On Friday, Juan Pablo Montoya set another lap record in 1'19"813.
+A strong signal not only from the Colombian driver but also, above all, from McLaren.

-Kimi Räikkönen, engaged in the title fight with Fernando Alonso, plans to catch up on the Spanish driver and to reduce the gap under the current 24 points.
+Kimi Räikkönen, engaged in the title fight with Fernando Alonso, plans to catch up with the Spanish driver and reduce the gap to less than the current 24 points.
 That will be necessary to still have hopes for the four races that are yet to be disputed after the Italian Grand Prix.
-After eight years of abstinence, that is to say since the win of David Coulthard in 1997, the Anglo-German team has good opportunities to come back at the top and to also threaten Renault in the Constructors' World Championship standings.
-However, both teams will have to try avoiding the reliability issues reported over the course of the season.
-During the practice, both McLaren and Renault had to slow down their tests because of mechanical failures.
+After eight years of abstinence, that is to say, since the win of David Coulthard in 1997, the Anglo-German team has good opportunities to come back at the top and to also threaten Renault in the Constructors' World Championship standings.
+However, both teams will have to try to steer clear of the reliability issues encountered throughout the season.
+During free practice, both McLaren and Renault had to slow down their tests because of mechanical failures.
 Reliability could be a small weapon in the hands of Ferrari.
-Based on the lap times achieved in four days of intense tests and development of much material, from the tyres to the aerodynamics, the F2005 does not seem to be particularly in shape.
-A bit better than in Istanbul, but always with a heavy one-second gap behind Juan Pablo Montoya.
-Michael Schumacher indeed set a time of 1'21"071, finishing fifth in the last day, behind Juan Pablo Montoya, Kimi Räikkönen, Fernando Alonso, Giancarlo Fisichella and Mark Webber.
-The technicians of the team from Maranello are particularly worried about the gap - almost 16 km/h - recorded in top speed, probably caused by the difficulties of the car at the exit of the Parabolica corner.
+Based on the lap times achieved in four days of intense tests and the development of a lot of material, from tyres to aerodynamics, the F2005 does not seem to be particularly in shape.
+A bit better than in Istanbul, but always with a heavy one-second gap to Juan Pablo Montoya.
+Michael Schumacher indeed set a time of 1'21"071, finishing fifth on the last day, behind Juan Pablo Montoya, Kimi Räikkönen, Fernando Alonso, Giancarlo Fisichella and Mark Webber.
+The engineers of the team from Maranello are particularly worried about the gap - almost 16 km/h - recorded in terms of top speed, probably caused by the difficulties of the car at the exit of the Parabolica corner.
 However, Michael Schumacher promises:

 "It's been some months since our last win".